lelutin/puppet-asterisk/REFERENCE.md

 #### Private Defined types

-* `asterisk::dotd`: Create a .d directory associated to a configuration file
 * `asterisk::dotd::file`: Create a file inside a .d directory and set its permissions correctly.
-* `asterisk::dotd::nullfile`: Create a file in .d directories to avoid service start issues

 ### Data types